Convergence Rates of Gaussian ODE Filters: Abstract

 \section{Abstract}

 A recently-introduced class of probabilistic (uncertainty-aware) solvers for ordinary differential equations (ODEs) applies Gaussian (Kalman) filtering to initial value problems.
-These methods model the true solution $x$ and its first $q$ derivatives \emph{a priori} as a Gauss--Markov process $\boldsymbol{X}$, which is then iteratively conditioned on information about $\dot{x}$. \rev{This article establishes} worst-case local convergence rates of order \rev{$q+1$} for a wide range of versions of this Gaussian ODE filter, as well as global convergence rates of order \rev{$q$} in the case of $q=1$ and an integrated Brownian motion prior, and analyses how inaccurate information on $\dot{x}$ coming from approximate evaluations of $f$ affects these rates.
-Moreover, we \rev{show that, in the globally convergent case, the posterior credible} intervals are well calibrated in the sense that they globally contract at the same rate as the truncation error. \rev{We illustrate these theoretical results by numerical experiments which suggest their generalizability to $q \in \{2,3,4,\dots\}$.}
+These methods model the true solution $x$ and its first $q$ derivatives \emph{a priori} as a Gauss--Markov process $\boldsymbol{X}$, which is then iteratively conditioned on information about $\dot{x}$.
+This article establishes worst-case local convergence rates of order $q+1$ for a wide range of versions of this Gaussian ODE filter, as well as global convergence rates of order $q$ in the case of $q=1$ and an integrated Brownian motion prior, and analyses how inaccurate information on $\dot{x}$ coming from approximate evaluations of $f$ affects these rates.
+Moreover, we show that, in the globally convergent case, the posterior credible intervals are well calibrated in the sense that they globally contract at the same rate as the truncation error.
+We illustrate these theoretical results by numerical experiments which might indicate their generalizability to $q \in \{2,3,\dots\}$. \keywords{probabilistic numerics, ordinary differential equations, initial value problems, numerical analysis, Gaussian processes, Markov processes} \subclass{65L20 \and 37H10 \and 68W20 \and 93E11}